tejas-ardeshna/TJProfileImage/README.md

 1. Download and drop ```TJProfileImage.swift``` in your project.
 2. Congratulations!

+## Implementation

+Just set subclass of your UITextField to TJProfileImage and let the magic happen.

 ## Contribute

 We would love you for the contribution to **TJProfileImage**, check the ``LICENSE`` file for more info.